Welcome to Monmouth Comprehensive School, and to our website.

 What type of transport assistance is available?

-The LEA decides on the most suitable transport arrangements, bearing in mind all relevant factors, including cost.
+The LA decides on the most suitable transport arrangements, bearing in mind all relevant factors, including cost.
 Depending on individual circumstances, transport is arranged usually by contract bus, service bus or taxi, though sometimes other individual arrangements have to be made.
 Transport is provided at the beginning and end of the normal school day, but is not provided for out-of-hours activities.

 Can children who do not qualify for assistance with transport take up spare seats on school buses?